johnpuddephatt/yorspace-11ty/_faqs/how_do_i_withdraw.md

 ---
-title: How do share withdrawals work?
+title: I'm an investor.
+How will my share withdrawals work?
 location:
   - invest
 ---